Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems

-Suppose we are given $k$ information coupons which we can encode into a set of $n$ total coupons. \emph{For any information coupon say $i$, what is the expected number of coupons that need to be collected in order to retrieve the information in coupon $i$?} Trivially, if no code is used, then the expected number of coupons that need to be collected is equal to $k$.
-In Section~\ref{sec:random}, we initiate the study of this problem, which we refer to as the \emph{singleton-random-access problem}.
+Suppose we are given $k$ information coupons which we can encode into a set of $n$ total coupons. \emph{For any information coupon say $i$, what is the expected number of coupons that need to be collected in order to retrieve the information in coupon $i$?} Trivially, if no code is used and every coupon is collected with the same probability, then the expected number of coupons that need to be collected is equal to $k$.
+In \autoref{sec:random}, we initiate the study of this problem, which we refer to as the \emph{singleton-random-access problem}.
 Our main result is to show that it is indeed possible to design coding schemes that allow random access that requires less than $k$ coupons and provide examples of several such schemes.